wpmetabox/docs/_docs/extensions/meta-box-builder.md

 "my_prop.param1": "Value 3",
 ```

-Here the params name, age, gender are sub-params of the author and they're defined with a dot prefixed.
+Here the params param1, param2, param3 are sub-params of the my_prop and they're defined with a dot prefixed.

 Implementing that in Meta Box Builder as follows: